Matthew Sleeth (visual artist)

 Matthew Sleeth (born 1972) is an Australian visual artist and filmmaker.
 His often collaborative practice incorporates photography, film, sculpture and installation with a particular focus on the aesthetic and conceptual concerns of new media.
 The performative and photographic nature of media art is regularly highlighted in his work.

 Early life

-Sleeth was born in 1972 in Melbourne.
+Sleeth was born in 1972 and grew up in Melbourne.
+His father was a keen amateur photographer who taught him to make photographs in the darkroom from an early age.